 by Stacy Wilson

-stop my car, leave my daughter in it, and walk over to their car.
-We would unfold our Hawaii maps on the hood of the car, try to figure out where we were, and how to get to where we wanted to be.
+I have no directional sense, so I had to pull over several times to confer with my aunt and uncle about which route to try next.
+I would stop my car, leaving my daughter in it, and walk over to their car.
+We would unfold our maps on the hood of the car, trying to figure out where we were and how to get to where we wanted to be.

 However, the driver was trying to get my aunt’s attention because he had seen my little purse — which I had been using to hold down the maps — go flying from the hood of the car when we began driving away from the Waimea Canyon outlook point.

-Everything I had was in that little bag: my only cash (about $120), my only credit card, my ONLY driver’s license!
+Everything I had was in that little bag: my only cash (about $120), my only credit card, and my ONLY driver’s license!
 I was frantic, wondering how I would get on the plane to return to California without any photo identification.

 I raced back up the mountain looking desperately for credit cards and receipts blowing in the wind.
-I finally saw a car on the other side of the road, with its door open, and my purse on the hood.
+I finally saw a car on the other side of the road with its door open and my purse on the hood.

-The driver was going through my things trying to find out how to contact me to get the purse to me.
-He returned everything to me, cash and all, and told me he is an employee of NASA in Kauai.
-Knowing the kind of people these two were, I hope they read HeroicStories and recognize themselves — so they know how grateful I still am for their help in such a stressful situation.
+The driver was going through my things trying to find out how to contact me.
+He returned everything to me, cash and all, and told me he was an employee of NASA in Kauai.
+Knowing the kind of people these two were, I hope they read Heroic Stories and recognize themselves — so they know how grateful I still am for their help in such a stressful situation.